ClusterHQ/flocker/docs/gettingstarted/installation.rst

 As a user of Flocker there are two components you will need to install:

-1. The ``flocker-cli`` package which provides command line tools to controls the cluster.
+1. The ``flocker-cli`` package which provides command line tools to control the cluster.
    This should be installed on a machine with SSH credentials to control the cluster nodes (e.g., if you use our Vagrant setup then the machine which is running Vagrant).